Goutam Deb

 Minister of Department of Tourism of West Bengal from 2016 to 2021.
-He also served as the Minister of North Bengal Development, a newly formed department in 2011 by Mamata Banerjee.
+He also served as the Minister of the Department of North Bengal Development, a newly formed department in 2011 by Mamata Banerjee.
 He was a MLA from Dabgram-Phulbari assembly constituency two times.
-He is also serving as an Observer of Jalpaiguri District Trinamool Congress Committee.
+He is also serving as an observer of the Jalpaiguri District Trinamool Congress Committee.

 Early life and education

 Goutam Deb did his schooling from Siliguri Boys' High School and thereafter he graduated from Siliguri College with B.A. followed by LL.B.
 Degree from Surendranath Law College under University of Calcutta.

 He enrolled as an advocate at the Siliguri Bar in 1982.
 His father, Late Tejendra Binod Deb, was also a lawyer and Central Government Standing Counsel at the Calcutta High Court from 1971 to 1988.

 He was Panel Counsel and Standing Counsel for the Indian Railways for Darjeeling, Jalpaiguri, Cooch Behar and West Dinajpur District Courts and Arbitrations from 1986 to 1995.
 His elder brother was the State Advocate General of Sikkim and also acted as Judge in Guwahati, Orissa and Sikkim High Court.
 He also acted as Acting Chief Justice of Hon’ble High Court of Sikkim for a while.

 His elder brother, Late Anup Deb was Acting Chief Justice of Hon’ble High Court of Sikkim.